SJ23 Tech Tip D04, (Updated 2024-03-16) Frank May, Bob Schimmel | |

 when you are in the dream state!"

-SALT WATER BRACKET - Many current salt water rated outboard brackets are more robust and rated for a higher horse power.
+SALT WATER BRACKET (2004) - Many current salt water rated outboard brackets are more robust and rated for a higher horse power.
 They are also equipped with an internal gas spring that provide lift which makes them an attractive upgrade for a silver haired sailor!
 Present company excepted!
 The OMC outboard bracket (shown below) is an example of such a unit.
 It is rated for up to15 HP and has an internal gas spring that makes raising or lowering a 'piece of cake.'
-The pivot arms are spaced far apart (sideways) to eliminate sideways movement.
+The pivot arms are spaced far apart to eliminate sideways movement.
 Unfortunately, if you don't replace like for like, the mounting bolt holes of the new wider brackets don't line up to the original holes on an SJ23.
 The narrow outboard mounting "pod" on the transom of an SJ23 makes upgrading to the new wider outboard bracket difficult.
 The SJ23 pod was sized for the narrow foot of the original style Fulton bracket.
 The foot print of all the current brackets are much larger.
 It should be noted that Fulton MB1820 now has a good design (shown at right) for a pocket cruising sailboat.
-It is quite an improvement over the early design in that it is more rigid and has all stainless steel parts.
+It is quite an improvement over the early design shown above in that it is more rigid and has all stainless steel parts.
 I think this is an early design of the MB1810 saltwater bracket that is rated up to 30 HP 2-stroke or 6 HP 4-stroke, max 130 lbs.
 The 3" wide formed pivot arms are effective at eliminating sideways play and the mounting plates line up to the mounting holes through the SJ23 transom pod.
 This improved design is what prompted me to stiffen Panache's bracket.
 Another good stainless bracket with no sideways movement is the Garelick model 71056.
-However, it requires an adapter plate to mount to an SJ23.
+However, it requires an adapter plate to mount on an SJ23.

 |